jamesleakos/photo-functions/README.md

 # Photo Library Manager

-A collection of Python tools for managing your photo library.
+A collection of Python tools for managing my photo library.

 ## Installation